Skip to main content

 Reporting violations

-The process for reporting violations of GSA's Policy Statement on sexual and non-sexual harassment can be found in GSA Order ADM 2325.8 Section 3(d) and GSA Order HRM 9700.6.
-Depending on your complaint, you may have a 45-day window from the date of the incident to report it to the GSA.
-Please read the GSA Order carefully.
+GSA's Policy Statement on Sexual and Non-Sexual Harassment and GSA's Anti-Harassment Procedures in the Workplace describe processes for reporting violations.
+Depending on your complaint, you may have a 45-day window from the date of the incident to report it to GSA.
+Please read the documents carefully.

 The behaviors listed in this section undermine the culture of inclusion and respect that we are trying to build within TTS.
 We encourage you to report violations to your supervisor, any management official, a Human Resources official, and/or the Office of Civil Rights, so that TTS can take any necessary steps to ensure that we have a safe and welcoming team.